AustingDong/CatGPT/README.md

 # CatGPT
-CatGPT is a project that based on ChatGPT which gives the voice module for ChatGPT and a voice simulator.
+CatGPT is a interactive  project based on ChatGPT, containing text interactions with voice simulation.